Key concepts for new Azure Pipelines users

 A script runs code as a step in your pipeline using command line, PowerShell, or Bash.
 You can write cross-platform scripts for macOS, Linux, and Windows.
 Unlike a task, a script is custom code that is specific to your pipeline.

 A stage is a logical boundary in the pipeline.
-It can be used to mark separation of concerns (e.g., Build, QA, and production).
+It can be used to mark separation of concerns (for example, Build, QA, and production).
 Each stage contains one or more jobs.
+When you define multiple stages in a pipeline, by default, they run one after the other.
+You can specify the conditions for when a stage runs.
+When you are thinking about whether you need a stage, ask yourself:

 A step is the smallest building block of a pipeline.
 For example, a pipeline might consist of build and test steps.
 A step can either be a script or a task.
 A task is simply a pre-created script offered as a convenience to you.
 To view the available tasks, see the Build and release tasks reference.
 For information on creating custom tasks, see Create a custom task.